 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons of debris included.
+The 40-yard roll-off stretches 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons of debris included by default.

-Sized for commercial builds and large tear-outs, the 40-yard roll-off is the largest container we stage on jobs.
+Sized for commercial builds and large tear-outs, the 40-yard roll-off is the largest container staged on active jobs.

 Construction Debris, Drywall, Lumber Acceptance